SimonTelescopium/PowerBuddy-ASCOM-Driver/README.md

 # PowerBuddy-ASCOM-Driver
-<b>This is a win32 driver for the Arduino based PowerBuddy relay controller</b>
+<b>This is a Windows driver for the Arduino based PowerBuddy relay controller</b>

 This ASCOM switch driver is designed to work with the PowerBuddy by SimonTelescopium.<p>